NanamiKubota/NanamiKubota.github.io/_tutorials/ref_manager.md

 # Create a new note/idea page

 In Obsidian, create a new file via Command + N. Type in the title on the file and then open the Command palette (Command + P).
-Type in "templates: Inset template" and click on either the idea or note template.
+Type in "templates: Insert template" and click on either the idea or note template.

 You can also make a new note by creating a new link within another file.
 To do so, write the note within two square brackets "[[Example title here]]".
 Then, click on the link and this should create a new file for you.
-Then in the Command palette, type in "templates: Inset template" and click on either the idea or note template.
+Then in the Command palette, type in "templates: Insert template" and click on either the idea or note template.

 <br>